Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [language detection][language_detection].

 ### Extract key phrases
-Run a model to identify a collection of significant phrases found in the passed-in document or batch of documents.
+Run a model to identify a collection of significant phrases found in the provided document or batch of documents.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L149-L151 -->
 ```java